glacials/splits-io/README.md

 [logo]: public/logo.svg
 [favicon-config]: config/favicon.json

+## Responsible Disclosure
+If you find a security vulnerability in Splits I/O, please email it to security@splits.io, as posting the vulnerability in public may allow malicious people to use it before it's able to be fixed.

 ## Library Information
 ### LiveSplit Core
 Splits I/O uses [livesplit-core][livesplit-core] for parsing.
 The parser is located in `lib/parser/*`.
 To upgrade it,